zoogie/unSAFE_MODE/README.md

 A: It's bundled in, yes.
 Usm.bin contains the safehax code (and several other stages).
 It will automatically install boot9strap to firm0 for permanent cfw.

 Q: Is this fixable with a firmware update?<br>
 A: I think so.
 Nintendo has a weird track record ignoring my previous exploits, but they could fix this, and possibly do so without even touching SAFE_MODE titles (they prefer leaving SAFE_MODE untouched, as already mentioned).
-While the fix I'm thinking of is pretty straightforward, I'd rather not give any hints in the event they attempt to patch this exploit.
+While the fix I'm thinking of is pretty straightforward, I'd rather not give any hints right now.

 ## Thanks
 This project is licensed as MIT except the code used and modified from these other projects:<br><br>